dazinator/stint/README.md

 ## Features

 - Scheduled jobs
-  - Responsive to job config / schedule changing at runtime - jobs will be gracefully re-scheduled.
+  - Are configured using the `IOptions` pattern so can be configured from a wide variety of sources, and can be responsive to config changes at runtime.
   - Jobs are run with cancellation token so can be cancelled gracefully.
+They will be signalled to cancel if for example, the jobs scheduled is changed etc and the job needs to be reloaded.
-  - Supports locking, so you can implement your own `ILockProvider` to prevent multiple instances of jobs running concurrently when scaling to multiple nodes for example.
+  - Supports locking, so you can implement your own `ILockProvider` to prevent multiple instances of a job from being signalled concurrently when scaling to multiple nodes for example.

 # Getting Started